msahasrabudhe/rt_tweet_notif/README.md

 **Requirements**

-Should work on Linux; tested on Ubuntu.
+Should work on Linux; tested on Ubuntu with Cinnamon desktop.
 Written in Python 2.7.
 Needs the libraries
 * notify2
 * urllib2
 * HTMLParser